What is a Structured Product?

 Inflation will erode the purchasing power of your money.

-If you change your mind and do not wish to invest in this structured product please inform your Mattioli Woods contact by 25 February 2021, the start date for this structured product.
-After this date you will only receive the value of the structured product when sold back to Goldman Sachs, which is likely to be less than your original investment.
+If you change your mind and do not wish to invest in this structured product please inform your Mattioli Woods contact by the 30th September 2020, the start date for these structured products.
+After this date you will only receive the value of the structured product when sold back to BNP Paribas, which is likely to be less than your original investment.

 These products offer no FSCS protection.